-New Trends in the Access Control Industry
+New Trends in the Access Control Industry for 2022

 Even during a global pandemic, the access control industry has continued to grow at an astonishing rate.
 The market is projected to grow at a compound annual growth rate of 8.7% until at least 2026.
-In fact, the health and security concerns that have defined recent years have helped propel the industry forward.
+In fact, the health and security concerns that have defined recent years have helped propel the access control industry forward.

 Today’s commercial property owners want access control solutions that are hygienic, cutting edge, and can be remotely monitored and updated at a moment’s notice.
-These changes in demand are coinciding with the emergence of new technologies and business models for providing access solutions, which are pushing the industry to look to Silicon Valley for inspiration.
+These changes in demand are coinciding with the emergence of new technologies and business models for providing access control solutions, which are pushing the industry to look to Silicon Valley for inspiration.

 Contactless Access Solutions Are Providing an Alternative to Physical Keypads

 Over the past several decades, the PIN pad has been one of the cornerstones of access control.
 Its simple 10-digit interface made it easy to use while providing a reasonable amount of security.
 In fact, a potential intruder only had a 1 in 10,000 chance of guessing a 4-digit code.
 But today, there are plenty of access control alternatives to the traditional PIN pad—options that are making access control safer, more secure, and more efficient.
 How much more secure are these access control alternatives?
 To calculate the chances that an intruder’s biometric fingerprint scan matches an authorized individual, you would need to take the odds of the PIN pad and add about 75 zeros to the end.

 - Biometric Access Solutions: Biometric technologies use physiological data about an individual to authenticate their identity or security status.
 It can be used to identify individuals and screen for health concerns, such as using thermal sensors to restrict access to individuals who have an elevated body temperature.